ResearchOct 7, 2025

 1. Poor generalization of measurement methods.

-For instance, an LLM judge checking for correctness between generated and reference code solutions might be instructed to examine whether the code samples produce the same outputs, experience the same errors on edge cases, and have the same time/space complexity.
-However, a judge measuring correctness across legal briefings may look for accurate citation of precedent, faithful representation of case details, and alignment with jurisdiction-specific standards.
+For example, in Code Review, an LLM judge checking code correctness might be instructed to examine 'whether the code samples produce the same outputs, experience the same errors on edge cases, and have the same time/space complexity.'
+In Legal Briefings, a judge measuring legal correctness would instead look for 'accurate citation of precedent, faithful representation of case details, and alignment with jurisdiction-specific standards.'

-This specificity extends deep—even within a domain such as legal, there are different boundaries for factuality or taste depending on the task and whether it deals with a certain type of law (European v.
-American) or type of case (putative class action v. product liability action).
+This specificity extends even within a single domain, like legal, where boundaries for factuality or taste depend on the task and the type of law (e.g., 'European v.
+American') or case (e.g., 'putative class action v. product liability action').

-The best teams continuously examine their own data and discover what truly matters in their agent’s setting.
-Scaled analysis of real-world examples of an agent interacting with its environment and users help shape use-case-specific rubrics that reflect the quality indicators that matter most.
+The best teams continuously examine their own data, discover what truly matters in their agent's setting.
+Scaled analysis of real-world examples and user interactions help shape use-case-specific rubrics that reflect the quality indicators that matter most.

-Beyond methods for scoring outputs, many teams do not have a quick and clean method for selecting and upkeeping their eval sets and metrics to reflect usage drift across product releases.
-The process typically revolves around a single-time selection of examples and metrics that may remain unchanged for months.
-The result of this being that even if measuring helpful metrics, there will still exist many blind spots in deployment because the distributional shift of user interactions causes coverage of behaviors to inevitably drift and regress.
-As Gian Segato from Anthropic explains in his latest essay:
+However, many teams lack methods for "selecting and upkeeping their eval sets and metrics to reflect usage drift across product releases."
+Evaluation processes often revolve around a "single-time selection of examples and metrics that may remain unchanged for months."
+This leads to "blind spots in deployment" and "distributional shift of user interactions causes coverage of behaviors to inevitably drift and regress."

-Among other failure modes, the impact of these two mistakes is that teams end up finding and climbing the wrong hills.
-This can lead to slower iteration cycles, false confidence in product quality, and ultimately, user churn.
-A key lesson is that success with users in production lives in the messy bits of human interaction and domain/context specificity that are continuously updated - and our evals should reflect this as such.
-We believe that agent behavior monitoring (ABM) is one of the ways to address these problems.
+These mistakes lead to slower iteration cycles, false confidence in product quality, and ultimately, user churn.
+The key lesson: success with users in production lives in the messy bits of human interaction and domain/context specificity that are continuously updated.
+Agent behavior monitoring (ABM) is one of the ways to address these problems.

 How do we fix this?

-Defining success metrics, LLM-judge systems, and rubrics in advance assumes you know what to optimize for in the first place.
-It implies knowing and quantifying the definition of success.
-In AI products, you basically can’t do this by arm-chair pontification.
-You need to track and measure what’s happening with your agents and end users in production.
+Defining success metrics, LLM-judge systems, and rubrics in advance assumes prior knowledge of what to optimize.
+For AI products, this approach is not feasible through 'arm-chair pontification.'
+You need to track and measure what's happening with your agents and end users in production.

-The source of truth lies in what we capture in production.
-High-signal behaviors emerge in the wild: how people react, what they correct, what they prefer.
+The source of truth is what you capture in production.
+High-signal behaviors are how users react, what they correct, what they prefer.
 Every interaction is feedback.
 Every correction is a vote.
 Weaponizing these signals to improve agent behavior is the clearest path to building robust AI agent products.

-A paradigm shift like this doesn’t happen on its own.
-It requires robust infrastructure: a systematic way to capture dynamic, messy end user preferences — the only signal that matters — and transform them into scalable evals by surfacing the criteria users implicitly apply and converting those into stable, interpretable metrics of agent behavior.
+This paradigm shift requires robust infrastructure.
+It must enable a systematic way to capture dynamic, messy end user preferences — the only signal that matters.
+Then transform those preferences into scalable evals by surfacing the criteria users implicitly apply and converting those into stable, interpretable metrics of agent behavior.

 Towards an Agent Behavior Monitoring (ABM) Layer